 Slavery's Exiles: The Story of the American Maroons

-Slavery's Exiles is the first book to uncover, describe, and analyze the American maroons' daily life, and to detail the creative ways in which these forgotten men and women managed to survive, sometimes only a stone’s throw away from the plantations.
+Slavery's Exiles is the first book to uncover, describe, and analyze the daily life of Maroons in the United States, and to detail the creative ways in which these forgotten men and women managed to live, raise families, and create communities sometimes only a stone’s throw away from the plantations.

 Dreams of Africa in Alabama: The Slave Ship Clotilda and the Story of the Last Africans Brought to America